| | |

 Gratitude isn’t a personality trait.
 It’s a practice.

 It doesn’t mean pretending things are perfect.
 It means learning to notice what’s good, even in the middle of stress, mess, or uncertainty.
-Gratitude trains your mind to stay open to what’s working instead of obsessing over what’s not.
+Gratitude gives your attention somewhere else to go instead of letting every problem become the only thing you can see.

 “The way the wind came through my kitchen window.”